(Boris Books, 40pp, RRP $11.95 Australian, ISBN 1 876668 11 3)

 with a letter explaining that it was a competitive field

-and suggesting the Revolution seeks corporate sponsorship
+and suggesting the Revolution seeks corporate sponsorship instead.

 The Revolution will be rejected for corporate sponsorship,